Darxo/Hardened/README.md

 - **Rally the Troops** can now also be used even the user was already rallied by someone else this round
 - **Rattle** is now called **Full Force** and has been completely reworked.
 It now causes you to spend all remaining Action Points whenever you attack and gain 10% more damage per Action Point spent.
 The effect is double for one-handed weapons
 - **Rebuke** is completely reworked.
 It now grants the **Rebuke Effect** whenever an opponent misses a melee attack against you while it's not your turn, until the start of your next turn.
 This effect reduces your damage by 25% but will make you retaliate every melee attack miss against you.
+- **Rising Star** now only grants 20% experience until you are level 12.
+It now grants +2 Perk Points at Level 12, instead of 5 levels after picking the perk
 - **Rush of Battle** is completely reworked.
 While adjacent to an ally and an enemy, gain 20% more Injury Threshold per adjacent enemy and Skills cost 10% less Fatigue per adjacent ally
 - **Sanguinary** can now only trigger once per turn from inflicting fatalities.
 Now you also recover 3 Action Points once per turn, when you move next to an injured enemy
 - **Savage Strength** now reduces fatigue cost of weapon skills by 20% (down from 25%).
 It now grants Immunity to Disarm